Violeta-Tejera/BumpingCars/README.md

 ## Components

-- WeMos D1 ESP32 WROOM WiFi
+- WeMos D1 ESP32 WROOM WiFi (It doesn't have to be this exact board; any ESP32 board with the required pins and Bluepad32 support will work)
 - L298n Motor Driver
 - DC Gear Motor with Tire Wheels.
 Gear rate 1:48.
 240 rpm.
+(I don't recommend going with wheels much faster than those, unless you want to have GTA 7 before 6 is released!)
 - 2 bumpers
 - 9V battery holder + battery (Connected to board)
 - 4 AA battery holder + 4 AA batteries (Connected to motor driver)